Understanding division of matrimonial property in Alberta for married spouses

 - Increase in value of the exempt property - covers the increase in value of the exempt property during the marriage or property acquired with income received from exempt property.

 - Matrimonial property - any property not covered by the other two categories as well as any debt or property acquired by the spouses jointly or separately during the marriage and after separation.

 Typical areas of dispute include what assets and debts are actually held by each spouse and whether the matrimonial property was owned prior to the relationship.

 There are no laws governing the division of property for unmarried couples.
 In general, jointly held assets are divided equally and property purchased during the relationship belongs to the person who can prove ownership.

-For more information about property division and other legal services offered by Family Law lawyers at Sharek Logan & van Leenen LLP, please visit our Family Law FAQ page or contact us online.
+For more information about the division of property in Alberta and other legal services offered by Family Law lawyers at Sharek Logan & van Leenen LLP, please visit our Family Law FAQ page or contact us online.
 You will quickly discover why any search for the best rated Family Law lawyers in Edmonton is not complete until you have spoken to us.

 Yes, I have legal questions about Property Division and Family Law

 Please complete the form below to submit your inquiry to our Family law professionals.
 We will review your request and respond as soon as possible.
 Thank you.